CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 ## Task 2: Train and Label data

-In this task, you will upload and labels invoice documents to train a custom model in Document Intelligence Studio.
-It defines key fields like Organization and Address, then trains the model using the labeled data.
-Finally, it tests the model with new documents to verify accurate field extraction and review confidence scores.
 In this step, you will upload 6 training documents to train the model.

 1. Click on **Browse for files**.